iontodirel/ham_radio_services/README.md

 # APRS Docker containers

-Docker containers for running APRS on ham radio
+Docker containers for running APRS on ham radio.

+These containers are fully functional and finished, but they primarely serve as templates that can easily be modified and repurposed into different applications for APRS and ham radio.
+The goal is to have configurability via minimal code changes, no scripting, and rather than supporting all possible use cases, support a basic use case while providing all flexibility to change via small code changes.

 ## Goals

+- Easily modifiable and repurposable containers, scripts and code.
+Easy to repurpose via small code edits
 - Easy, fast, and painless deployment of radio services to any new Linux system
   - Zero configuration or system alterations, only needs Docker
   - One click deployment on any Linux system
+  - Only use Docker with no external host scripting
-- Repeatability.
-Works whether you have 1 or 100 audio devices and serial ports, regardless of system resets, always use the correct audio device and serial ports.
+- Repeatability on any host.
+Works whether you have 1 or 100 audio devices and serial ports, regardless of system resets, always use the correct audio device and serial ports. *Based on work done for find_devices https://github.com/iontodirel/find_devices*.
 - Reliability.
-Resilience across restarts, handle crashes and provide 24/7 radio services.
+Resilience across restarts, with health checks, handle crashes to provide *24/7* radio services.

 ## Limitations

 - **Only Linux is currently supported**.
-This work is targeted at small, cheap and compact Linux embedded devices running radio services 24/7.
+This work is targeted at small, cheap and compact Linux embedded devices, running radio services 24/7.
 Windows has limitations sharing hadware to Docker containers.
 Mac OS support could be added in the future, but running services 24/7 on Mac systems is not considered economical for this to be a priority.
 - **No GPIO access**.
 You can change `compose.yaml` to satisfy your needs and expose GPIO.
 Support for this out of the box might be added later.
+- **Needs the --privileged mode**.
+Unfortunately compose does not have hooks for host scripting, which means we need to run find_devices in the containers, and the containers need hardware access.
+We could simply run this in the host easily, but then we loose the usefulness and convinience of Docker Compose.

+## Configuration

+These containers are not an E2E application, they are not meant to be taken as is without modifications.
+They are written for maximum hackability with minimal changes.

+If you don't need GPS, and repeater capabilities, or don't have the GPS hardware, simply comment these services in the `compose.yaml` file that you don't need.
+If you need another direwolf container to listen only, simply add it in the compose file.

+If you don't use a Digirig, simple write another configuration for find_devices. find_devices should support any sound card device.

 ## Running